In this blog, we’ll thoroughly discuss the several use-cases available for WhatsApp Chatbots for Insurance.

 Often, updates and alerts that companies send on email and SMS often go unseen.

 Similarly, Insurance companies can reduce their support ticket volumes and improve CSAT/NPS.
-This can be done by keeping customers updated about the status of their package.
+This can be done by keeping customers updated about the status of their insurance.

 Keep your customers in the loop by informing them where they stand at any given point of time.